meghajishravan7/Ecommerce-webapp/README.md

 All information about users, cases and selected cases for each people are stored in userdata.db.

-I used sql extension for connect the database to application and sqlite3 to manager her.
+I used sql extension for connect the database to application and sqlite3 to manage her.

 ###  sqlite3:
 I needed five tables for my database: